joBr99/nspanel-lovelace-ui/README.md

+# NSPanel Lovelance UI
+This is a custom UI for the NSPanel, with HomeAssistant Lovelance UI Design.

 # Current State
 This is at a really early stage, I started on the implementation of a gui that looks like lovelance.
 The Nextion HMI Project File will be uploaded soon and also an ESP Home Component to control this UI.